-Opioid addiction is a serious problem in the United States, with overdoses killing hundreds of thousands of Americans in the last few decades.
-The opioid crisis has destroyed countless families, careers, relationships and is a massive drain on the economy, costing billions annually in law enforcement costs, lost productivity, and medical and emergency costs.
+Opioid addiction is a serious problem in the United States, with overdosing killing hundreds of thousands of Americans in the last few decades.
+The Opioid crisis has destroyed countless families, careers, relationships and is a massive drain on the economy, costing billions annually in law enforcement costs, lost productivity, and medical and emergency costs.
 Cannbidiol (CBD) is a non-psychoactive, non-addictive compound found in the cannabis plant, including industrial hemp.
 CBD doesn’t get you high like another cannabis compound — the more well known THC.
 So how can CBD help with the opioid crisis?
 Before we tackle that topic, it’s important to understand what opioids do in the first place.

 How Opioids Affect Our Bodies